 - Name of the dataset(s) to which the indicator is attached

 - Definition of the indicator (variables used to generate the indicator)

 - Data collection sampling method (e.g. survey, routine)

 - Organisation(s) that collect and manage the data

-Note that indicators from different datasets may not be directly comparable (see Challenge n°3 on page 8 of this section).*****
+Note that indicators from different datasets may not be directly comparable (Challenge n°3, this section/n°8).*****

 5. Operational recommendations